Importing and clearing goods that arrive by international mail (post)

-- Complete an Import Declaration - Post (N10) (Form B374) yourself and lodge it by email, mail, or fax or lodge it in person* with Customs and Border Protection (international mail imports only) click here to go to the Import Declaration Form B374 and guide; or
+- Complete an Import Declaration (N10) – Post (Form B374) yourself and lodge it by email, mail, or fax or lodge it in person* with Customs and Border Protection (international mail imports only); or

 * You can only lodge your declaration in person at certain Customs and Border Protection offices.
 Please call 1300 363 263 for the nearest location where you can lodge an import declaration in person.

-If you are an Australian Business Number (ABN) holder and are registered for GST deferral you may only lodge import declarations electronically through the Integrated Cargo System, please contact your customs broker.
+If you are an Australian Business Number holder and you intend to defer GST, you are required to be registered for GST deferral with the Australian Tax Office.
+If you defer GST, you may only lodge import declarations electronically through the Integrated Cargo System.

-Customs and Border Protection officers are prohibited from completing, filling out or making an import declaration for you but they will provide guidance and direction to assist you as much as possible.
+We are prohibited from completing, filling out or making an import declaration for you but we will provide guidance and direction to assist you as much as possible.